 Big data analytics involves examining large amounts of data.
-This is done so as to uncover the hidden patterns, correlations and also to give insights so as to make proper business decisions.
+This is done so as to uncover the hidden patterns and correlations, and to give insights so as to make proper business decisions.
 Basically, organizations have realized the need for evolving from a knowing organization to a learning organization.
-Essentially, businesses want to be more objective and data-driven, and so they are embracing the power of data and technology.
+Essentially, businesses want to be more objective and data-driven, so they are embracing the power of data and technology.

 The big data concept has been around for many years.
-Decades before the first mention of big data, businesses applied analytics on the data they collected so as to gain insights and uncover trends.
+Decades before the first mention of big data, businesses applied analytics to the data they collected to gain insights and uncover trends.
 This involved capturing numbers on a spreadsheet and manually examining the numbers.

 Organizations have invested in big data analytics.
-Think of a business you know that depends on quick and agile decisions to remain competitive.
-In this article, we give five real-world examples of how big brands are using big data analytics.
+In this article, we give five real-world examples of big data analytics done by well-known brands.
 Keep reading to gain more insights.

-Understanding the customer insights will allow your business to be able to deliver what the customers want from you.
-This is the most basic step to attain high customer retention.
+Understanding customer insights will allow your business to be able to deliver what the customers want from you.
+This is the most basic step to attaining high customer retention.